 Air China’s membership in the Star Alliance will help the company connect to new international passengers that book tickets through partnering carriers, a strength that can help the company counter slow domestic market growth.
 Although they are able to ticket Chinese passengers through existing marketing channels (travel agencies, company website, elong.com, ctrip.com, etc.), the brand also needs to expand its influence to new passengers as well as provide additional convenience.
 Additionally, Air China has strength to utilize its participation in the Star Alliance and build its brand further in the global market.

 International demand for flights to China is an unprecedented opportunity that will help Air China maximize its Star Alliance participation.
 Foreign carriers have rapidly expanded to include multiple international routes into China.
 However, Air China has not expanded their international routes at the same rate.
-In order to attract new foreign passengers, Air China needs to enhance their marketing efforts on their long haul routes from the United States and Europe to take advantage of increasing international travelers to China.
+In order to attract new foreign passengers, Air China needs to anticipate and enhance their marketing efforts on their long haul routes from the United States and Europe to take advantage of increasing international travelers to China.

 In order to achieve this, Air China must strengthen its brand power – especially to attract international passengers that do not have a strong brand preference for Air China or are most likely not to have any brand affinity with Air China at all.
 The current Air China website is outdated and portrays a poor quality, and low budget brand image.
 The imagery detracts from the high quality, service-oriented brand equity they aim to present as part of the long-term Air China strategy.